-Why soil test in the fall?
+Why test soil in the fall?

 There is more time available in the fall to collect soil samples and make fertilizer decisions compared to spring.
 Based on the soil analysis, fall season allows additional time to think about upcoming management decisions.
 Farmers usually apply phosphorus (P) and potassium (K) fertilizer in the fall when there is more time and equipment available and soil compaction is less of a concern.
 This simplifies spring operations and streamlines planting.

 On soils with optimum fertility levels, field research has shown that fall applications of P and K would be equally effective compared to a spring application prior to corn and soybean planting.
 For winter wheat, all the P and K requirements are best applied at fall planting.

 Also, dry fertilizers can be safely and quickly applied in the fall.
 Some tillage will help ensure nutrients are placed below the soil surface.
 This will help reduce stratification and lower the concentration of dissolved P in the runoff water.

 Weather conditions typically are more favorable for collecting soil samples as compared to spring.
 It is often easier to get into the field after harvest in the fall.
 Fields are often too wet in the spring, when Michigan’s unpredictable weather conditions can force postponement or even abandonment of soil testing for that year.

 Fall offers the best opportunity to apply lime as it provides more time to neutralize soil acidity.
 The soil test results should indicate the soil pH and if lime is needed to rectify excess acidity.
 Long-term experiments in Michigan have shown that liming will improve nutrient availability and generate a good return for investment.

 Based on the soil test results, fertilizer can be purchased prior to the end of the year.
 Fertilizer is often cheaper in the fall compared to spring when demand is high.
 Also, purchasing fertilizer prior to the end of the year could potentially have favorable tax implications.